k78ma/quartz/content/ML/Artificial Neuron.md

 ---
-title: "Artificial Neuron"
+title: Artificial Neuron
+tags:
-tag: ml
+  - ml
 date: 2023-06-25
-alias:
+aliases:
 ---

 This is also sometimes called a [[Perceptron|Perceptron]] but I prefer to use perceptron to refer to the learning algorithm.